emmajanedrews/base-template/_posts/2017-12-05-help-me-make-this-holiday-season-bright-for-a-child-in-need.md

 {% include pullquote.html %}

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
-I look forward to hearing from you soon.<br>&nbsp;
+I look forward to hearing from you soon.<br>